merimas01/BeautySalon/README.md

 ## Notes

-- Setting Up and Running applications can take a few minutes, approximately about 3-5 mins.
+- Setting Up and running applications can take a few minutes, approximately about 3-5 mins.